-4 While maintaining concerns about its lack of compatibility and impact on the pond valley, the playing field was ultimately approved by the Board on the understanding that it was approved as part of the overall agreement and the Mayor's Agent finding of special merit.
+4 While maintaining concerns about its lack of compatibility and impact on the pond valley, the playing field was ultimately approved by the Board on the understanding that it was part of the 2006 agreement and the Mayor's Agent finding of special merit for the subdivision which conveyed the land for the field to the school.

 The scope of work also includes substantial site alterations.
-These include: converting the parking area between the gym and the carriage house into a pedestrian plaza; removing paving in the service court between the mansion's kitchen wing and the walled formal garden and replacing it with landscape and a small drive for loading; rehabilitating the driveway from Macomb Street to expose its original cobbled stone gutters and to improve pedestrian access; redesigning the area at the Macomb Street pedestrian entrance as a woodland garden; improving the hillside path up to the campus; and enhanced tree plantings on the north hillside below the new building.
+These include: removing surface parking and converting the parking area between the gym and the carriage house into a pedestrian plaza; removing paving in the service court between the mansion's kitchen wing and the walled formal garden and replacing it with landscape, a relocated outdoor grill, and a small drive for loading; converting the formal walled garden to a courtyard with permeable pavers and gravel; rehabilitating the driveway from Macomb Street to expose or reconstruct its original cobbled stone gutters and to improve pedestrian access; redesigning the Macomb Street pedestrian entrance as a woodland garden; improving the hillside path up to the campus; and enhanced tree plantings on the north hillside below the new building.